zey-2/tg_job_recommender/README.md

 3. **Profile Update**: Keywords that appeared in the job are immediately reinforced/penalized, then the LLM suggests new terms
 4. **Job Scoring**: Future jobs are ranked by keyword match
 5. **Adaptive Learning**: Weights decay over time to stay current
+6. **Manual Keywords**: Users can add up to 4 manual positive keywords; these are considered fixed (no decay) and cannot be overwritten by automatically generated keywords.
+Auto keywords are capped at 4, keeping a clean 4 manual + 4 auto policy.

 ## Deployment (Cloud Run)